beingmeta/kno/README.md

 * access to many AWS (Amazon Web Services) APIs, including S3, SQS, SES, EC2 and others;
+* a facility for generating and using JWTs (Javascript Web Tokens) including both symmetric and asymmetric (public key) signatures;
 * libraries for DOM manipulation and processing, based on the representations generated by FramerD's native XML/HTML parser;
-* many tools for accessing the BRICO semantic knowledge base;
 * an extensible generic pathname facility (`gpath`) for working with a range of file-like data repositories (including S3, Dropbox, in-memory filesystems, zip files, and web resources);
-* a facility for checking and generating JWTs (Javascript Web Tokens) including both symmetric and asymmetric (public key) signatures;
-* various facilities for transforming objects to and from JSON (JavaScript Object Notation);
+* many tools for accessing the *BRICO* semantic knowledge base;
 * modules for advanced parsing and rendering of times and numbers;
-* a lightweight implementation of records (`ezrecords`);
+* a lightweight implementation of structured records (`ezrecords`);
 * facilities for fine-grained logging of program activity;
 * various caching facilities for improving performance against resource-intensive functions or services;
 * support for OAuth2 authorization and API access;
 * HTTP access to CouchDB databases and RSS feeds;
 * facilities for integrating with SOAP-based web services;
-* interfaces to the APIs for Facebook, Gravatar, OpenLibrary, LibraryThing, Twilio (SMS), PayPal, and others.
+* interfaces to the APIs for Facebook, Gravatar, Dropbox, OpenLibrary, LibraryThing, Twilio (SMS), PayPal, and others.